 The most common “zones” are the USDA Plant Hardiness Zone, which measures how cold/warm it gets and the Sunset Climate Zones, where microclimates are identified (from coastal influence to the high mountains in the Central Coast region of California).

-There is also the California Irrigation Management Information System (CIMIS) which provides climate/rainfall information based on weather stations (closest one is Santa Paula) and the Water Use Plant Index WUCOLS IV which provides information on plant water requirements for over 3,500 taxa (taxonomic plant groups) used in California landscapes (Ojai is in Zone 4, they mistakenly classify us in coastal Zone 3, which Ventura, Oxnard and Santa Barbara—very different than Ojai weather).
+There is also the California Irrigation Management Information System (CIMIS) which provides climate/rainfall information based on weather stations (closest one is Santa Paula) and the Water Use Plant Index WUCOLS IV which provides information on plant water requirements for over 3,500 taxa (taxonomic plant groups) used in California landscapes.
+I believe Ojai is in Zone 4, but WUCOLS mistakenly classify us in coastal Zone 3, which is the same as Ventura, Oxnard and Santa Barbara—our weather is very different than coastal areas.
 A great way to find out how much water your plants need using CIMIS data is at http://www.waterwonk.us

 The influence of temperature is also important to your plants—some wilt and die at below freezing temperatures (bougainvillea), and some need freezing temperatures in order to flower and bear fruit.